 Flamenco dance origin

-Flamenco dancing has its roots in the distinctive fusion of cultures in Andalusia, Spain.
+Flamenco dance is an art that has originated from the mix of unity in culture that is widely exhibited in Andalusia, Spain.
 Romani immigrants brought their own dance and musical traditions to the area, where they mingled with the already-existing Andalusian musical instruments and dance traditions.
 Flamenco, which is marked by its ferocious dancing, dexterous hand gestures, and soul-stirring Spanish music styles, was born from this mix.

 Flamenco dances examples